Sole Proprietors: File Your Taxes With Confidence

 - Simplified method: Deduct $5 per square foot of your home used for business, up to 300 square feet.

-4. Take the Proper Deduction for Business Gifts
+4. Take the proper deduction for business gifts

 If you’re liable for… | Use Form: |

-Income tax | 1040 and Schedule C or C-EZ |
+Income tax | 1040 and Schedule C (C-EZ was discontinued in the 2019 tax year) |

 Self-employment tax | Schedule SE |